 A Nutritionist can be a person who has either completed courses in nutrition or selected the title for themselves.
 Many have also completed degrees in food science or nutrition.
 Nutritionists are not qualified to diagnose or treat dietary diseases.

-Before selecting any healthcare professional, be sure you feel confident in her qualifications and comfortable with her treatment philosophy.
+Before selecting any healthcare professional, be sure you feel confident in her/his qualifications and comfortable with her treatment philosophy.

 Lori Sullivan Nutrition